dustinpfister/blog_posts/_posts/threejs-examples-tree.md

 layout: post
 categories: three.js
 id: 511
-updated: 2019-07-31 15:40:40
+updated: 2019-07-31 15:44:49
-version: 1.1
+version: 1.2
 ---

-So this is another three js example post this time I made a quick tree model.
+So this is another three js example post this time I made a quick model of a tree.
+This model makes use of the three js built in cone geometry constructor, and groups to make collections of cones sized and positioned in such a way that they look like evergreen trees.

 <!-- more -->